TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 27/Job 27.15.md

 ---

-Those that remain of him shall be buried in death, And his widows shall make no lamentation.
+Those who remain of him shall be buried in death.
+His widows shall make no lamentation.